DreamworldSolutions/pwa-helpers/docs/localize.md

 - This is a JavaScript mixin that you can use to connect a Custom Element base class to a i18next.
 The requestUpdate() method will be called when the `i18next is initialized` or `language is changed` or `namespace is loaded`.

-- By default it prevents rendering on client-side until language resources loaded.
-It can be override by `doNotDelayRendering` property.

 ## Usage

 1. Initialize `i18next` from app-shell.